Have you ever wondered what cookware best suits your family’s needs? In today’s post, we are featuring the pros and cons of various types of cookware.

 - Older copper cookware may have tin or nickel coatings and should not be used for cooking

-- Upkeep (needs to be polished regularly, and may need to be re-tinned every few years)
+- There is upkeep (needs to be polished regularly and may need to be re-tinned every few years)

 Find Copper Cookware